bormaxi8080/osint-timeline/DRAFT.md

 Norse aims to exploit the advantages of bio-inspired neural components, which are sparse and event-driven - a fundamental difference from artificial neural networks.
 Norse expands [PyTorch](https://pytorch.org/) with primitives for bio-inspired neural components, bringing you two advantages: a modern and proven infrastructure based on PyTorch and deep learning-compatible spiking neural network components: https://github.com/norse/norse

+Sagemode Jutsu is a straightforward and efficient Open Source Intelligence (OSINT) tool created with simplicity in mind.
+It allows users to search for specific usernames across various online platforms, aiding digital investigators and cybersecurity enthusiasts in their research: https://github.com/senran101604/sagemode

 Mosint is an automated email osint tool written in Go that allows you investigate for target emails in a fast and efficient manner.
 It consolidates numerous services, enabling security researchers to swiftly access a wealth of information: https://github.com/alpkeskin/mosint

 ----